-I know that occasionally frozen strawberries are on the tart side for my tastebuds.
-If fresh fruit is in season, you can use that instead!
+Occasionally frozen strawberries are on the tart side – so if fresh fruit is in season, you can use that instead if you prefer!

 If you wanted to add more antioxidants and iron, you could even throw some fresh kale or spinach in here.
 It shouldn’t change the flavor, but it will change the color – it won’t be such a vibrant shade of deep pink.

-This is a beautiful smoothie to enjoy whether you’re sick or well!
+This is a beautiful smoothie to enjoy whether you’re sick or well.
 It’s the perfect breakfast or snack.
-This is my current blender, and I love it! (affiliate link)

 - 1 cup frozen strawberries

 - Place the frozen berries in the blender and let them thaw for about 10 minutes.

 - Add the kiwifruit and the orange juice and blend on high until smooth.

 - Top with more kiwi or berries if desired.